-When an x86_64 image is being executed on a Mac with Apple silicon, if that image's code directory hash is in the static trust cache, the resulting AOT artifact's code directory hash is also expected to be in the static trust cache.
+When an x86\64 image is being executed on a Mac with Apple silicon, if that image's code directory hash is in the static trust cache, the resulting AOT artefact's code directory hash is also expected to be in the static trust cache.
 Such products aren't signed by the device-specific key because the signing authority is rooted in the Apple secure boot chain.

-Unsigned x86_64 code
+Unsigned x86\64 code